affe4ever/multiqueue_experiments/README.md

-This repository contains experiments to compare the [multiqueue](https://github.com/marvinwilliams/multiqueue) to other state-of-the-art (relaxed) concurrent priority queues.
+This repository contains experiments to evaluate the effectiveness of relaxation for a master thesis at chalmers university.
+It is a modified fork where features deemed unnecesary are removed.
+For benchmarking properties exra metrics are added to the dijkstra experiments.